pianocurve/skepara/README.md

 3. Take out!

-   Extract the generated code in the textarea("The result will be written here.").
+   Extract the generated code in the textarea ("Generated Code.").

 ## list of pending